 Illicit discharges are the intentional dumping or accidentally spilling of materials into the storm sewer, gutters, drainageways, waterways, and ditches.
-Per Adams County Ordinance 11, an illicit discharge is any unauthorized substance) entering into the storm sewer system excluding stormwater.
+Per Adams County Ordinance 11, an illicit discharge is any unauthorized substance entering into the storm sewer system excluding rain water.
 Some examples that harm our water supply are:

 - Homeowners and landscapers staging compost and topsoil piles in the street for future landscaping activities, blocking the flowline along the curb and gutter.
-This decreases flood control volume of drainage structures, and the organic materials decompose, creating algae blooms in ponds and waterways.
+This decreases flood control volume of drainage structures, and the organic materials decompose, creating algae blooms and consuming oxygen in ponds and waterways.
 Over-application of fertilizer and grass clippings are also nutrients that reduce oxygen levels impacting aquatic life.

 - A swimming pool owner sandblasts paint off the pool walls and releases the paint residue and pool water onto the street, flowing into a storm sewer inlet and entering a creek.

 - Restaurant worker dumps used cooking oil into a parking lot drain that connects to a reservoir used for drinking water.

 - Homeowner washes paint brushes off in the street where the colored paint travels to a storm sewer inlet and discharges to the neighborhood waterway along a bike path.

 - A contractor pressure washes a dirty parking lot, washing trash, oil, grease, metals, salts and sand into the adjacent creek.